 Manual choice of measurements for the \(\lambda_z\) calculation

-Changing the range
+Change of the range

-Include/excluding single points
+Include/exclude single points

 - If the general rule is modified, only the individuals for which the general rule applies will be updated.
 Individual for which the points have been manually modified will not be updated.